 Ayodhya verdict: PM says not anybody's win or loss, Sunni Waqf Board 'not satisfied'

+BJP working president Jagat Prakash Nadda said his party has always been committed to the construction of the Ram temple in Ayodhya and it played a "sincere and positive" role on the issue.
+Several Union ministers, including Rajnath Singh, Prakash Javadekar and Mukhtar Abbas Naqvi also hailed the verdict.

 "The Judgment of Hon'ble Supreme Court on Ayodhya is historic.
 The Judgement will further strengthen India's social fabric.
 I urge everyone to take the verdict with equanimity and magnanimity.
 I also appeal to the people to maintain peace & harmony after this landmark verdict," Rajnath tweeted.
-The Congress said it respects the Supreme Court verdict is in favour of Ram temple construction.
+Congress said it respects the Supreme Court's verdict is in favor of Ram temple construction.

 In a resolution passed by the Congress Working Committee chaired by party chief Sonia Gandhi, the party also appealed to all parties concerned and all communities to "abide by the secular values and spirit of fraternity enshrined in the Constitution and to maintain peace and harmony".
-However, Uttar Pradesh Sunni Central Waqf Board's Zafaryab Jilani, outside the court, expressed dissatisfaction over the Supreme Court's Ayodhya verdict, saying it has a lot of contradictions and they will seek a review of it.
+Addressing a press conference AIMPLB Secretary Zafaryab Jilani said, "We are dissatisfied with certain findings of the Supreme Court...
+We respect the Supreme Court verdict and respectfully disagree with certain aspects of it."

+Jilani said they will study the judgment and may seek a review.
+"Even the inner courtyard has been given to the other party.
+It is not just," he argued, adding the working committee of the board will soon sit and discuss.

-Later at a press conference, he said the All India Muslim Personal Law Board's working committee in consultation with all lawyers will deliberate on the future legal recourse.
-He also said that it seems that a review petition may be filed.
-In a gaurded reaction, Left parties said that the verdict clearing the way for the construction of a Ram Temple at the disputed site at Ayodhya, should not be seen as a victory for any litigant.
+"Whatever legal recourse is possible we will take," he told reporters.
+Left parties said that the verdict clearing the way for the construction of a Ram Temple at the disputed site at Ayodhya, should not be seen as a victory for any litigant.

 The CPI(M) in a statement said that while the judgment has provided a judicial resolution to this fractious issue there are certain premises of the judgment which are "questionable."
 The CPI in a statement said that the apex court has delivered a "reconciliatory judgment".